canjs/canjs/construct/super/super.md

     var todo = new Todo('Take out trash');
     console.log(trash.toString()); // -> TODO: Take out trash

-With the *super* plugin it is easy to create an extended version of this Todo construct and in each method be able to access the overwritten method using `this._super`:
+Using the *super* plugin you can create an extended version of this Todo construct and in each method be able to access the overwritten method using `this._super`:

 	var BetterTodo = Todo.extend({